-- Cats are required to be identified and registered under the Companion Animals Act. - Council can prohibit cats from entering specified public places. - Public education programs are required to inform cat owners about the need to identify & register their pets; responsible cat ownership; and the damage cats can cause to native wildlife.
+- Cats are required to be identified and registered under the Companion Animals Act.
+Council can prohibit cats from entering specified public places. - Public education programs are required to inform cat owners about the need to identify & register their pets; responsible cat ownership; and the damage cats can cause to native wildlife.

-CAT MANAGEN CAT MANAGEMENT REFERENCE ACTIONS TASKS MEASUREMENT TARGET COMMENT AP5.1 To educate the community about responsible pet ownership & the need to identify & register their cats.
+CAT M CAT MANAGEMENT REF TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM AP5.1 To educate the community about responsible pet ownership & the need to identify & register their cats.
 Brochures to be distributed to pet shops, vets, schools, libraries.
 Monitor and reporting on the number of complaints about cats.
 Record the number of brochures distributed.
 Ongoing Nuisance Cat Education and Information Kit developed and produced and available on website.
-Information updated on Council's website AP5.2 To implement procedures for cat control.
-Introduce procedures for dealing with nuisance cats Educate owners about the benefits of keeping their cats indoors at night.
+Information updated on Council's website, CC2.2 Encourage community interaction, volunteering and wellbeing HE3.2 Minimise negative impacts on the natural environment AP5.2 To implement procedures for cat control.
+Introduce procedures for dealing with nuisance cats.
+Educate owners about the benefits of keeping their cats indoors at night.
 Monitor and reporting on the number of new cats identified & registered.
 Record the number and details of articles in newsletters & local papers.
-Ongoing Audit of unregistered cats completed 2013, 2012, 2011.
+Ongoing Audit of umsgistered cats completed 2013, 2012, 2011.
 Audit continuing quarterly.
+AP5.3 New annual permits.
+Develop new education material and implement new annual permit process.
+Record of annual permits issued.
+Ongoing Annually New legislation introduced from 1 July 2020.